Effy Stonem: Series 7

-In the two-part episode, "Fire", set three years after the ending of Series 4, Effy, now 21, is living in London with Naomi, with whom she now has a close relationship, and working a dead-end job as a receptionist in a high-profile hedge fund.
+In the two-part episode "Fire", set three years after the ending of Series 4, Effy, now 21, is living in London with Naomi, with whom she now has a close relationship, and working a dead-end job as a receptionist in a high-profile hedge fund.
 In the years since her last appearance, she has become more mature, principled and assertive.
 Effy eventually becomes a stock trader with some help of her friend, Dominic (Craig Roberts), who claims to be in love with her.
 After achieving success through illicit information provided to her by Dominic, she pursues a relationship with Jake (Kayvan Novak), her wealthy boss, and begins to live the high life.
-Unfortunately, this is short-lived when the Financial Services Authority receives a tip-off, and evidence, that her success was the result of insider trading, and Jake places the blame squarely with her (although he had actually encouraged her to do it).
+Unfortunately, this is short-lived when the Financial Services Authority receives a tip-off and evidence that her success was the result of insider trading, and Jake places the blame squarely with her (although he had actually encouraged her to do it).
 To make matters worse, her personal life is shattered when Naomi is diagnosed with terminal cancer, and Effy finds herself having to deal with both the possibility of going to prison and the pain of losing Naomi.
-Eventually, after managing to get Emily back to London to ensure that Naomi's last days will be spent with her beloved girlfriend at her side, she agrees, after some sympathy from Victoria, Jake's ex-girlfriend and the FSA agent investigating Effy, to sign a confession that will name Jake and reduce her own prison sentence.
-Effy's story ends with Effy being placed into a police car to be taken into custody, her trademark wry smile crossing her face.
+Effy manages to get Emily back to London to ensure that Naomi's last days will be spent with her beloved girlfriend at her side.
+After some sympathy from Victoria (Jake's ex-girlfriend and the FSA agent investigating Effy), Effy agrees to sign a confession that will name Jake and reduce her own prison sentence.
+Effy's story ends with her being placed into a police car to be taken into custody, her trademark wry smile crossing her face.